The FLIT story – a timeline

-Started the Design Council’s Spark Accelerator programme.
+Started the Design Council’s Spark Accelerator programme

 Awarded a special commendation from the Design Council!

-Began working with our manufacturing partner, a specialist aluminium frame manufacturer, in Taiwan
+We began working with our manufacturing partner, a specialist aluminium frame manufacturer, in Taiwan

 Alex, Dave and Joe at a specialist fork factory

-Our first manufacturing prototype (which we named the FLIT-16, after its 16" wheels) was made!
+Our first manufacturing prototype (which we named the FLIT-16, after its 16″ wheels) was made

-Initial mechanical testing and tooling complete with our first prototype.
+Initial mechanical testing and tooling complete

 We launched on Kickstarter!